 I have been in ministry to the fatherless and orphan in our country for 28 years and I see another evil that is not as obvious.
 In 1944, it was evil that conquered from without.
 It daily flashed across the headlines of the world.
 But this evil that I speak of, is conquering from within.
 Hitler used a Blitz Krieg attack.
 Within days he conquered entire countries.
 Today’s evil is very different in this regard.
 It moves slowly and is therefore much harder to even notice.
-If our nation’s jail population tripled over night, it would be news.
+If our nation’s jail population tripled overnight, it would be news.
 But it has tripled in a generation, and no one seems to notice.
-85% of the young people in jail come from fatherless homes.
-This evil does not go into communities and violently take all the men to work as slave labor in German factories like Hitler did.
+85% of young people in jail come from fatherless homes.
+This evil does not go into communities and violently takes all the men to work as slave labor in German factories like Hitler did.
 It does, however, remove the men from families, by not providing a model for appropriate male behavior within a family.
 I am certainly not excusing individual behavior.
-I am stating that God designed us to learn how to love, behave, nurture our young and grow, within a family unit.
+I am stating that God designed us to learn how to love, behave, nurture our young, and grow, within a family unit.
 Fatherlessness is a self-perpetuating evil that is slowly building momentum, angry dependent generation upon angry dependent generation.

-I talked to one 18 year-old boy last week.
+I talked to one 18-year-old boy last week.
 I have known him since he was 13.
 I have known him through the death of a family member.
 We have a trusting relationship.
 He had just come home from the hospital after getting 8 stitches in his neck to close a cut that was the result of an argument with his Aunt.

 We sat at a table over hot wings as I showed him pictures of this bridge and told him the story of the 82nd and 101st airborne and how they crossed and secured it.
 Then I gave him a hat of the 101st airborne; the screaming eagles.
 This young man loves hats.
 He quickly took off his red hat and put this on.
 He was pleased.

-Then I said, ‘You are at this same kind of cross roads in your life.
+Then I said, ‘You are at this same kind of crossroads in your life.
 You have to decide to take that bridge to liberate the next generation so your children do not have to experience the poverty of dependence and the family violence that is so common around you.
-It will be painful, but with God’s help you can be used to change the course of your future family by being the man God intends you to be.
+It will be painful, but with God’s help, you can be used to change the course of your future family by being the man God intends you to be.
 You need to decide to pay the price to take that bridge that will free your family.
-With that, he smiled, grabbed the bill of his new cap and moved it back and forth as if to straighten it, but also to salute to the thought of that challenge.
+With that, he smiled, grabbed the bill of his new cap, and moved it back and forth as if to straighten it, but also to salute to the thought of that challenge.

 Our nation is under siege by the cultural cancer of fatherlessness.
 The German bunkers that housed the big guns and ammunition in Normandy could not be destroyed from a bomb hitting it from the outside.
 The rebar reinforced concrete was 6-7 feet thick.
 We tried bombing them and the 500lb bombs bounced off.
 So we sent in the Amy Rangers to scale cliffs to take out the guns that would risk more men on the beaches.
 They threw explosives in the ammunition bunkers and blew them up from within.
-Look at the six foot chunks of reinforced concrete that were thrown 20-30 feet in those explosions.
+Look at the six-foot chunks of reinforced concrete that were thrown 20-30 feet in those explosions.
 The enemy is trying to take this nation from within.
-God has called His church to take that bridge one child at a time.
+God has called His church to take that bridge, one child, at a time.
 Just as destruction takes place slowly, health comes just as slow.
 We want a Blitz Krieg answer to a problem that has been building for generations.
 It is not that easy.
 A problem that is caused by a lost relationship is solved by one that is found.
-Every child who is reach by Christ is a new pathway to ‘raise up a child in the way he should go’ in the next generation.
+Every child who is reached by Christ is a new pathway to ‘raise up a child in the way he should go’ in the next generation.
 Every child who is not touched will in most cases follow the path of his or her family legacy; and another dandelion field of dysfunction is white with seed.